Shopify/buy-button-js/docs/tasks/tasks-prd-typescript-migration.md

 - [ ] 6.
 Rollup 1 + Babel → Vite Library Mode (PR 6)

+  > **Deferred from PR 4b review:**
+  > - **Update `caniuse-lite`** before this PR.
+The current version (1.0.30000989, circa 2019) resolves `"last 3 Chrome versions"` to Chrome 73-75 instead of current versions.
+This had no impact in PR 4b (no Babel transform plugins consume targets), but Vite's `build.target` will consume browserslist — stale data would produce incorrect output.
+  > - **Source maps for minification** were not added in PR 4b (terser replaced UglifyJS without source map config, matching the original behavior).
+Vite's library mode handles source maps natively, so this resolves itself when terser is removed.

   - [ ] 6.1.
 Create new branch using `gt create typescript-migration-part-6`

   - [ ] 6.2.
 Install `vite` and configure `vite.config.ts` for library mode: